calnix/DualVeTokenSystem/documents/Scribbles/Scribbles_VC.md

 can the `totalRewards` in usersEpochData be diff. from sum of usersEpochPoolData? i.e. inconsistency in calculation

-2. ids can be bytes32(0), via generateId()
-- check if any fns are blocked cos  bytes32(0) is passed as id

 -----

 ## on optimal dataType structs